Contact Dean Lawson, Program Director

 Phone: (802) 651-5937

 Champlain's Bachelor of Science degree in Game Programming—one of the first bachelor's degrees of its kind in the nation—combines games with the intellectual challenge of software creation to produce a highly versatile and valuable, in-demand skill set.

 In the Game Programming major, you will gain cutting-edge skills and experience that will make you an outstanding candidate for a position as programmer in the game industry or any number of other industries.

-An important aspect of the Game Programming major is the collaborative environment of our Game Studio, where Game Programming majors work with their counterparts in Game Art & Animation and Game Design as well as Management of Creative Media majors specializing in Game Management to build games from start to finish.
+An important aspect of the Game Programming major is the collaborative environment of our Game Studio, where Game Programming majors work with their counterparts in Game Art & Animation and Game Design as well as Game Production Management to build games from start to finish.
 The Game Studio replicates a professional game development setting to give you a firsthand understanding of how creative teams collaborate to develop individual game assets and coordinate them into a functional product.
 To see student work and find out more, visit gamestudio.champlain.edu.

 Study in Montreal, Canada, one of the world's largest game development centers-only 90 miles from our Burlington, VT, campus.
 With internship opportunities, the Montreal Game Summit, the Montreal International Game Developers Association, and a campus director with game industry experience, Game Design students have amazing opportunities to create strong connections.
 Courses in Montreal are taught by game industry professionals in collaboration with game faculty at the main campus.
 Explore our study abroad options.

 Champlain game students build remarkable resumes through our extensive Game Programming internship opportunities.
 Recent internship locations for Game Programming majors include Bigpoint Inc., Microsoft Game Studios and Wired magazine.
 See where our students have interned.